-We adopt the standard format used for online HDMaps generation from sensors \cite{li2022hdmapnet, liao2023maptr}: we consider HDMaps to be made of 3 types of polylines, road boundaries, lane dividers and pedestrian crosswalks, with same colors as previously green, lime, and blue respectively, as represented on Fig.~\ref{fig:scenariogt}.
-We follow \cite{liao2023maptr} by representing these polylines as sets of 20 evenly spaced points for our map generator, and using upsampled versions for evaluation.
+We adopt the standard format used for online HDMap estimation from sensors \cite{li2022hdmapnet, liao2023maptr}.
+We consider HDMaps to be made of three types of polylines (as represented on \cref{fig:scenariogt}): road boundaries, lane dividers and pedestrian crosswalks with same colors as previously green, lime, and blue respectively.
+We follow \cite{liao2023maptr} by representing these polylines as sets of 20 evenly spaced points for our map generator, with upsampled versions for evaluation.

-While true HDMaps are much more complex \cite{elghazaly2023ITS} and more intricate representations have been proposed \cite{can2022topology}, the aim of this work is to study how to account for existing map information.
-As such we restrict ourselves to the most commonly studied formulation.
-The work in this paper will be directly applicable to the prediction of more map elements \cite{can2022topology}, finer polylines \cite{Ding_2023_ICCV, qiao2023end} or rasterized objectives \cite{zhang2023online}.
+While complete HDMaps are much more complex \cite{elghazaly2023ITS} and more intricate representations have been proposed \cite{can2022topology}, the aim of this work is to study how to account for existing map information.
+As such we restrict ourselves to the most commonly studied formulation (road boundaries, lane dividers and pedestrian crosswalks), but our approach will be directly applicable to the prediction of more map elements \cite{can2022topology}, finer polylines \cite{Ding_2023_ICCV, qiao2023end} or rasterized objectives \cite{zhang2023online}.

-\subsection{MapModEX: Simulating imperfect maps}
+\subsection{MapModEX: Simulating Imperfect Maps}

-As acquiring genuine imprecise maps for standard map acquisition datasets (e.g. nuScenes) would be costly and time consuming, we synthetically generate imprecise maps from existing HDMaps.
+As acquiring genuine imprecise maps for standard map acquisition datasets (e.g. nuScenes) would be costly and time consuming, \textbf{we synthetically generate imprecise existing maps from true HDMaps}.

 We develop MapModEX, a standalone map modification library.
 It takes nuScenes map files and sample records, and for each sample outputs polyline coordinates for dividers, boundaries and pedestrian crosswalks in a given patch, around the ego vehicle.
 Importantly, our library provides the ability to modify these polylines to reflect various modifications: removal of map elements, addition, shifting of pedestrian crossings, noise addition to point coordinates, map shift, map rotation and map warping.
 MapModEX will be made available after publication to facilitate further research into incorporating existing maps into online HDMap acquisition from sensors.